wodz/as2181/README.md

 If you have any questions, feel free to ask me, but I don't guarantee fast response since I haven't worked with the 2181 since summer 1996.

+18. 11.
+2015:   I did small cleanup so the source compiles on modern linux distribution and works on 64bit machine.

+                New switch -x was added which forces DM to be treated as 24bit.
+This is usefull for DSP core used by Actions Semiconductors which is some ADSP-218x clone but with 24bit data path.

+                Preprocessor (-p switch) was fixed.
+                Marcin Bukat <marcin.bukat@gmail.com>

 15. 12.
 2000:	I've received some feedback from Edward March, so I've released a "new" version 0.9.1 containing a couple of bug fixes (mostly for portability problems) and accepting "@"'s